Housing initiative

 Affordable and diverse

 The focus is on affordable, environmentally friendly development with diverse housing options.
 This meets the needs of different groups based on family structure and age.
-Plans include allocating land for smaller, non-profit housing associations and smaller developers.
-This creates more sustainable neighborhoods and supports the municipal plan's goals for sustainable urban development.
+Where possible, lots will be set aside for smaller not-for-profit housing organizations.
+Lots will also be identified for smaller developers to create more sustainable neighborhood communities and better support the municipal plan's main goals for sustainable urban development.

 Green areas